fabianwesterbeek/tiger/README.md

 ---

 ## 🧾 Project Abstract
-This repository contains a reproducibility study and diversity-focused extensions for TIGER, a generative retrieval method for recommender systems based on hierarchical semantic ID generation using a seq2seq transformer conditioned on user history.

-We find the original results hard to reproduce, with our metrics consistently lower than those reported.
-To verify robustness, we evaluate the model on additional datasets- Amazon office and Amazon Pets.
-We additionally explore two diversity-enhancing methods: entropy-based regularization during training and diverse beam search during inference.
-Entropy regularization shows only marginal and inconsistent gains in diversity.
-In contrast, diverse beam search significantly improves diversity with minimal performance loss and faster runtime.
+This repository contains a reproducibility study and diversity-focused extensions for TIGER, a generative retrieval approach for recommender systems.
+The original method introduces a hierarchical semantic ID generation technique using a sequence-to-sequence transformer conditioned on user history.
+In our study, we encountered significant challenges reproducing the reported results, observing notably lower performance.
+We also extend the evaluation to additional datasets.
+To explore diversity in recommendations, we implement two techniques: (1) an entropy-based regularization term in the loss function to encourage diversity during training, and (2) a diverse beam search strategy to promote diverse outputs at inference time.
+Our findings indicate that entropy-based regularization yields only marginal and inconsistent improvements across datasets.
+In contrast, diverse beam search consistently enhances recommendation diversity with minimal performance degradation and offers improved inference efficiency.

 ---